91-year-old New Roads woman loses family home in fire; community lending a helping hand

 "A young lady took her shopping for some items that she might need.
 Didn't even know her," said Jarvis Duhe, Mildred's grandson.

-The Pointe Coupee Sheriff's Office is also putting together a jambalaya fundraiser on Saturday, March 11, at the courthouse in New Roads from 10:30 a.m. to 1 p.m.
+The Pointe Coupee Sheriff's Office is also putting together a jambalaya fundraiser on Saturday, March 11, at the Scott Civic Center in New Roads from 10:30 a.m. to 1 p.m.
 Plates cost $10.

 A GoFundMe has also been set up to help Mildred out, which you can find here.